rec4l/cse15l-lab-reports/week10-lab-report.md

 Since the method returns "result", do you think it could be something to do with that variable?

 **Response from jmn003:** <br>
 Thank you so much for the help!
 I realized that the result variable was initialized outside of the method and caused some unintended issues.
-I added a new line and was able to fix it quite easily!
+I added a new line to initialize it inside of the method and was able to fix it quite easily!

 ![Image](https://i.ibb.co/QHssC2f/Screenshot-469.png)